Answer a few questions

 If a neighbour has a rear access driveway, you can remove a panel of fencing which gets the tree service close to the tree which saves them time and money.

 Make sure you arrange this with your neighbour BEFORE you get tree services out to quote the job.
 That way they know how the quote the job so you save.

-If you have a beautiful lawn or garden below the Oak tree you want to remove tree, you need to weigh up and calculate cost of a tree services charging you double because it’s going to take twice as long, or them making some divots on your lawn and breaking a few plants.
+If you have a beautiful lawn or garden below the Oaktree you want to remove a tree, you need to weigh up and calculate the cost of tree services charging you double because it’s going to take twice as long, or them making some divots on your lawn and breaking a few plants.

 A good trick is to dig out any plant worth saving under the tree before the removal takes place.
-Same goes for garden furniture, panels of fencing and anything else that might slow down the removal process.
+The same goes for garden furniture, panels of fencing and anything else that might slow down the removal process.

 Do it in winter

-Supply and demand dictates they will be falling over each other trying to win your business and you can expect their prices to fall also.
+Supply and demand dictate they will be falling over each other trying to win your business and you can expect their prices to fall also.